Documentation

 It is shown that the canonical mapping StrongDual ๐•œ E โ†’ WeakDual ๐•œ E is continuous, and as a consequence the weak-* topology is coarser than the topology obtained from the operator norm (dual norm).

-In this file, we also establish the Banach-Alaoglu theorem about the compactness of closed balls in the dual of E (as well as sets of somewhat more general form) with respect to the weak-* topology.
+We establish the Banach-Alaoglu theorem about the compactness of closed balls in the dual of E (as well as sets of somewhat more general form) with respect to the weak-* topology.

 Main definitions #